OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 ## Example use in python

-Load the dataset using the `datasets` library:
+Load and iterate over the full dataset using the `datasets` library:
 ```python
 from datasets import load_dataset